faustopereyra/Video-Player/README.md

 ```bash
 npm run build
 ```
-Parse files ar located on the "dist" folder.
+Parse files are located on the "dist" folder.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.